WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 The full SAM specification is available here: http://samtools.github.io/hts-specs/

-If you’ve looked at RNA sequencing data before, you may notice something unusual about the reads in this file: they’re very long!
-Until recently, next generation sequencing reads were typically ~100bp in length, so transcripts had to be sequenced in short sections at high coverage and reconstructed computationally.
-This BAM file contains “IsoSeq” data, from the Pacific Biosciences platform, whereby full length transcripts have been sequences in their entirety.

 Before we can visualise the file in JBrowse, we need to create an index.
 An index is another file that often accompanies a BAM file, and acts like a table of contents.
 Software such as JBrowse can look inside the index file and find where exactly in the corresponding BAM file it needs to look, without having to go through all of the reads (which would be computationally very expensive).

 BAM index files should have exactly the same name as their corresponding BAM file, with the addition of a .bai suffix.
 We can index our BAM file using samtools.
 Type: